About DataRank

 Methodology

-Full technical details on the citation-only 1-hop scoring system (v4.0) and percentile classification.
+Full technical details on the citation-only 1-hop scoring system (v6.0) and percentile ranking.

 Read moreTeam